 As for the project itself, Linda says that because her company works with sensitive data, she can’t give too many specific details, only that she’ll be working on the design team with a product related to 401K and retirement plans.

 With Linda, persistence, the willingness to dream big, and the drive to keep pushing herself were all key factors to her success.
 She believed that big challenges would make the feeling of success even sweeter.
 Linda still isn’t finished.
 “Living my dream, it’s a great motivator.
 It’s the thing that makes me get up and get ready for the job.
 I put in lots of work to get here.
 So now I have to put in even more work to keep going.”

-Visit Practicum by Yandex to take a free course and learn more about developing the skills you need to start a new profession in technology.
+Visit Practicum to take a free course and learn more about developing the skills you need to start a new profession in technology.